 - Liquidity is another benefit as the shares in the fund can be cashed in at any point.

-Cost of management, the overhead of paying for star fund managers and the management hierarchy of the company can increase the costs of owning mutual funds.
+The cost of management, the overhead of paying for star fund managers, and the company’s management hierarchy can increase the costs of owning mutual funds.

-Success of the professional fund managers.
+The success of professional fund managers.
 The majority of Fund Managers fail to beat the market.
-This means that they fail to return more in returns that the underlying indices to which the assets belong.
+This means that they fail to return more profit than the underlying indices to which the assets belong.

-Complicated Cost Structures.
+They have complicated Cost Structures.
 The fees involved in owning a mutual fund can vary a lot depending on the costs of the business and the profit targets of the management team.
-The costs presented to the customer can be difficult to understand and if they exceed a few percentage points can often wipe out the profits gains from the underlying assets.
+The costs presented to the customer can be difficult to understand, and if they exceed a few percentage points can often wipe out the profits gains from the underlying assets.

-Also compare your mutual funds performance against a standard index such as the Down Jones Industrials (DJ-30) or the Standard & Poors 500 (S&P500), over a period of 5 years to see which performed better.
+Also, compare your mutual fund’s performance against a standard index such as the Dow Jones Industrials (DJ-30) or the Standard & Poors 500 (S&P500) over a period of 5 years to see which performed better.

-There are other types of investments that seek to minimize the drawbacks of mutual funds whilst providing many of the benefits, such as exchange traded funds and index trackers.
+Other types of investments seek to minimize the drawbacks of mutual funds while providing many of the benefits, such as exchange-traded funds and index trackers.

 Listen to the Liberated Stock Trader Podcast on Mutual Funds